 Social proof is the concept that a person will follow suit the thoughts and actions already validated by others.
 On the Internet, marketers have looked to social poof as a measurement of a product or company’s value of credibility.
 Consider these statistics:

-92% of people trust recommendations from friends and family above all other forms of marketing (SOURCE).
+92% of people trust recommendations from friends and family above all other forms of marketing.

-Over 70% of Americans say they look at product reviews before making a purchase (SOURCE)
+Nearly 95% of shoppers look at product reviews before making a purchase.

-63% of consumers indicate they are more likely to purchase from a site if it has product ratings and reviews (SOURCE)
+63% of consumers indicate they are more likely to purchase from a site if it has product ratings and reviews.

 Simply put, people care about what others think and recommend.
 Nonprofit organizations can leverage social proof to attract new donors and recruit a fresh cohort of supporters.

 Here are a few ways you can increase the visibility of your organization’s social proof to harness its power in garnering new support for your organization.